Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Bookshelves & Built-In Shelves

-• Go through all items and keep only what you use or like for decoration.
+• Go through all the books and knick-knacks on your shelves and keep only what you use regularly or like for decoration.

 • Try to incorporate some open space on shelves so they don’t feel as cluttered.